bahlolab/FoundHaplo/Documentation/Parallel processing.md

 We recommend using a nextflow pipeline to run the main function [Generate_FH_score.R](https://github.com/bahlolab/FoundHaplo/blob/main/R/Generate_FH_score.R) in FoundHaplo.
 Refer https://www.nextflow.io/docs/latest/process.html for more details

 2. Use [create_sample_chunks.sh](https://github.com/bahlolab/FoundHaplo/blob/main/scripts/run_nextflow/create_sample_chunks.sh) script to split test and control samples into chunks of sample IDs to parallely run chunks of samples in one nextflow job.
 The script will create a folder named "samples" in the directory where the sample ID files already are.
+We recommend a CHUNK_SIZE of 1000 sample names if the test cohort has more than 50,000 samples and CHUNK_SIZE of 100 otherwise.

 ```bash
 FoundHaplo_PATH=